An Open-Admission Animal Shelter

 - A free pet behavior helpline (Pet Peeves) to provide training and behavioral advice about issues that may lead pet owners to surrender a pet.

-- An emergency pet food bank to help those in crisis feed their pets.
+- A Pet Pantry to help those in need feed their pets.

 - Humane law enforcement to address neglect and cruelty to animals.